Pulmonary alveolar proteinosis

 The combination of these two features is termed a crazy paving pattern, which although highly characteristic, is not pathognomonic.

 Additionally, pulmonary consolidation may be evident.
 However, if the known lung changes are generally stable, new consolidations should primarily raise the suspicion of pneumonia.

 Lung changes are of either patchy or geographic distribution and may have a slightly lower lobe predilection 2.

 Ground glass opacity typically resolves after therapeutic bronchoalveolar lavage, although septal thickening may persist 10.

 Findings of pulmonary fibrosis are not typical of adult pulmonary alveolar proteinosis 2, although are more common in neonatal disease 12.

 Standard treatment includes therapeutic whole-lung bronchoalveolar lavage to remove alveolar material, although its role in children is less certain 6.
 GM-CSF supplementation has been used with varying effectiveness 12.

 Prognosis is variable, ranging from improvement (with treatment) to a chronic and terminal course.
 A 30% 2-year mortality has been reported in adults prior to routine use of bronchoalveolar lavage 6.
 The 5-year mortality has now been reduced to approximately 5% 4.
 In children, that figure is much higher due to the reduced efficacy of bronchoalveolar lavage 6.

-Double lung transplant has been used in the treatment of PAP, although the disease may recur 4.
+Double lung transplant has been used in the treatment of pulmonary alveolar proteinosis, although the disease may recur 4.